 2012 – 2014

 In 2012 Therapy Focus established a dedicated Behaviour Support Team comprising clinical psychologists, social workers and other allied health therapists to better support families of individuals with challenging behaviours.

 The following year saw the establishment of a specialist continence team known as PEBBLES to provide state-wide services to children with bladder and bowel health issues.
-At this time Therapy Focus’ governance was enhanced by the addition of the Parent Reference Group, while Ms Freda Crucitti resigned as Board Chair and Mr Peter Mildenhall was elected.
+At this time Therapy Focus’ governance was enhanced by the addition of the Parent Reference Group (now Customer Reference Group), while Ms Freda Crucitti resigned as Board Chair and Mr Peter Mildenhall was elected.

 2014 – 2016

 During the roll-out of the National Disability Insurance Scheme in 2015, Therapy Focus was in an ideal position to help more people living with disability by expanding into adult services.

 With new funding models, a larger client base and more sector reforms to come, Therapy Focus was operating in a significantly different landscape to what it was at its inception some 18 years prior.
 To make the most of these changes, Therapy Focus changed from an incorporated association to a company limited by guarantee in 2016.
 Services were also expanded to the lower South West region of WA with a team established in Margaret River, and new offices were opened in Ellenbrook and Jindalee.

 2016 – 2019

 In 2017 the Therapy Focus Board was refreshed by Ms Fiona Payne’s appointment as Board Chair and Mr Tony Vis accepting the Deputy position.